You are here

 In 2016, the initiative received funding through UBC's Excellence Funds as a Research Excellence Cluster.

-In addition to promoting collaborative cross-discipline research, joint events and new student opportunities, Language Sciences is developing a pan-university, project-based undergraduate language sciences course which will be open to all UBC students.
+In addition to promoting collaborative cross-discipline research, joint events and new student opportunities, Language Sciences has developed a pan-university, project-based undergraduate language sciences course which is open to all UBC students.

 The aim of this course is to enable students to become the owners of the knowledge they have gained at UBC, to understand the power and limitations of that knowledge, and to position them to build on, and become active curators, creators, and appliers of knowledge.
 The content area, Language Sciences, is the foundation of all that we as humans do – from the creation and acquisition of spoken language through writing systems, texts of all kinds, arts, culture, technology, etc. This content area was selected because knowing about it will better position students to make the critical transition from student to roles beyond the university (as a professional, politician, parent, etc.), or to go on to further study.
 The course will eventually be rolled out to the community as well.